backupbrew/switchbrew/TSEC.md

 over the $cauth region and compares it to $c6 in order to perform the signature check.

-Exit from Authenticated Mode must poke a special register (this seems to be I\[0x10300\] = 0) before leaving authenticated code pages.
-Failure to do this would result in the Falcon core halting.
+Exit from Authenticated Mode must poke a special register before leaving authenticated code pages and a failure to do this would result in the Falcon core halting.
+Every Falcon based unit (TSEC, NVDEC, VIC) must map this register in their engine-specific subset of registers.
+In TSEC's case, the register is TSEC\_SCP\_CTL\_AUTH\_MODE.

+### Unknown Instructions

+`00000000: f5 3c XY e0 cchmod $cY $cX` - likely forces a change of
+permissions.

+`00000000: f5 3c XY a8 c_unk $cY $cX` - unknown crypto operation.

+`00000000: f5 3c 0X 90 c_unk $cX` - unknown crypto operation.